AgentForceTeamOfficial/UA2-Agent/baselines/README.md

 ### Step2: Get the next action

 Complete the `get_next_action()` function.
-This function is crucial for determining the subsequent move in the AgentForce environment.
+This function is crucial for determining the subsequent move in the **UA**$^2$-Webshop environment.
 A legal action is composed of specific commands:
 - `think[xxx]`: Use this action to internally process or decide the next step without interacting with the web environment.
 Replace 'xxx' with your specific thinking or decision-making process.
-- `search[xxx]`: This action directs the agent to perform a web search.
+- `search[xxx]`: This action directs the agent to perform a search.
 Replace 'xxx' with the query you wish to search for.
-- `click[xxx]`: Utilize this action to simulate a click in the web environment.
+- `click[xxx]`: Utilize this action to simulate a click in the webshop environment.
 Replace 'xxx' with the identifier of the item you want to click on.

 Ensure that the actions you generate are valid and contextually appropriate for the task at hand.
 The effectiveness of your agent relies heavily on the relevance and strategic use of these actions.

 ## Baselines Example

-We provide four example baselines for AgentForce:
+We provide four example baselines on the **UA**$^2$-Webshop:
 - `react.py`
 - `react_sc.py`
 - `cot_sc.py`